 10 best men's walking sandals that will support you through every type of hike this summer

-Whether you’re going for a stroll or tackling a rugged trail, we've found the footwear for every distance
+Whether you’re going for a stroll or tackling a rugged trail, we've found the footwear to suit your needs

 If you’re hitting the trails this summer, sandals are a great alternative to the hiking shoe, or even hiking boot.
-Many now offer almost the same levels of comfort, support and traction underfoot, yet give the top of your foot a much greater sense of freedom and breathability.
+Many now offer almost the same levels of comfort, support and traction underfoot, yet give the top of your foot freedom and breathability.